Tetragonias

 Tetragonias is an extinct genus of dicynodont from the Anisian Manda Beds of Tanzania.
-With tetra meaning “four,” and goni meaning “angle,” the name references the square shape of the Tetragonias skull when viewed dorsally.
+With tetra meaning "four," and goni meaning "angle," the name references the square shape of the Tetragonias skull when viewed dorsally.
 Not to be confused with the plant Tetragonia, Tetragonias were dicynodont anomodonts discovered in the late 1960s by paleontologist A. R. I. Cruickshank in the Manda Formation.
 Only the type species, T. njalilus, has been recognized.

 Originally thought to have existed during the lower Middle Triassic age, also called the Anisian age, Gay and Cruickshank (1999) later postulated that the Manda Formation may have actually been of the Ladinian age.
 This terrestrial herbivore was determined to have relation to the genera Lystrosaurus and Kannemeyeria.

 Discovery and historical information

 Initially described by F. von Huene in 1942 as Dicynodon njalilus, Cruickshank renamed this species Tetragonias njalilus to correctly point out how different the palate and intertemporal bar structures of this Triassic creature were from the other mostly Permian dicynodonts.
 He mainly aimed to revise the earlier von Huene descriptions of the skull and postcranial skeleton.
-Cruickshank's contribution to the scientific classification for Tetragonias is what is used today, although, there have been questions as of late concerning the "taxonomic integrity" of Tetragonias due of Cruickshank's misattribution of certain size differences in features to sexual dimorphism as opposed to feeding differences or other taxa.
+Cruickshank's contribution to the scientific classification for Tetragonias is what is used today, although, there have been questions as of late concerning the "taxonomic integrity" of Tetragonias due to Cruickshank's misattribution of certain size differences in features to sexual dimorphism as opposed to feeding differences or other taxa.

 Description and paleobiology

-As for Cruickshank's specific diagnosis, T. njalilus was described as a “medium sized dicynodont, tusked in both sexes" with an overall rectangular skull shape in dorsal view.
-He included details about the maxillary processes surrounding the tusks differently in males and females, the fact that the postorbital bones do not meet the squamosals at the back of the temporal fenestrae, information about the size of the interpterygoid space in relation to the length of the internal nares, and most significantly, that the intertemporal bar is “drawn out into low parietal crest.”
+As for Cruickshank's specific diagnosis, T. njalilus was described as a "medium sized dicynodont, tusked in both sexes" with an overall rectangular skull shape in dorsal view.
+He included details about the maxillary processes surrounding the tusks differently in males and females, the fact that the postorbital bones do not meet the squamosals at the back of the temporal fenestrae, information about the size of the interpterygoid space in relation to the length of the internal nares, and most significantly, that the intertemporal bar is "drawn out into low parietal crest."